 At this point, there is no safe square on which we can place the last queen.
 So, we will change the position of the previous one.
 This is backtracking!

-As you can see, there is no other square to safely place the third queen.
-This will require multiple backtracks, which means we will have to go back again and change the position of the second queen we placed.
+As you can see, there is no other square to safely place the third queen, different than the one we tried.
+Hence, this will require multiple backtracks.
+We will have to go back again and change the position of the second queen we placed.

 We will have to perform multiple backtracks again to place all queens correctly and finally obtain a solution: